Avaiga/taipy-doc/docs/manuals/core/concepts/index.md

-Taipy core is built for data scientists to turn their algorithms into real, customized applications.
-Taipy core provides the necessary concepts for modeling, executing, and monitoring such algorithms.
+Taipy Core is built for data scientists to turn their algorithms into real, customized applications.
+Taipy Core provides the necessary concepts for modeling, executing, and monitoring such algorithms.